Advice

 How can I get free financial advice in Australia?

 Australia offers very limited access to organisations and government programs that provide free or low-cost personalised financial advice services.
 There are a range of valuable websites to support your financial journey, such as Moneysmart.
-These resources can be a valuable starting point for those seeking financial guidance to make sure they don't incur significant financial advisor fees.

 Can you claim financial advisor fees on tax ATO?

-As note above, the Australian Taxation Office (ATO) allows for certain deductions related to investment advice and financial planning services.
+As noted above, the Australian Taxation Office (ATO) allows for certain deductions related to investment advice and financial planning services.
 However, the specific rules and eligibility criteria may vary, making it important to consult with a tax professional or review the ATO guidelines to determine if your financial advisor costs are tax-deductible.

 What is the average cost to see a financial advisor?

 The cost of seeking financial advice can vary widely based on the factors mentioned earlier.
-According to the Financial Planning Association, some 93% of financial advisers planner to raise their fees in 2023.
+According to the Financial Planning Association, some 93% of financial advisers planner to raise their fees in 2025.

 Discussing fees and the expected costs with your chosen financial advisor is a critical part of the initial consultation.